clombo/cheatSheets/RabbitMQ/Exchanges/Fanout/README.md

 Example code can be found [HERE](https://github.com/clombo/cheatSheets/tree/main/RabbitMQ/Exchanges/Fanout/Fanout_Exchange)

 > **_NOTE:_**  Make sure you have a running instance of RabbitMQ.
 If you are using different login details update the username and password in AppSettings.
-See the
+See the [MassTransit Config page](https://github.com/clombo/cheatSheets/blob/main/RabbitMQ/MassTransit.md) for more information.

 ### Characteristics